eisgroup/ui-render/repos/core/src/pages/eis/config.md

   hint: 'Displayed as title text above input',
   info: 'Content to render when input is in focus',
   error: 'Content to render when input is invalid',
+  autoSubmit: Boolean, // whether input should submit form on changes
+  autoSubmit: { // second way to define auto submission with customized options
+    delay: Number, // specify delay in milliseconds for input submission on changes, default is 200 milliseconds },

   // Dropdown/Select attributes (using react Semantic UI Dropdown)
   // Select is used for changing Input values, whereas Dropdown for changing UI state only